 Barnes also warns against tap waters, suggesting you stick to the bottled stuff despite the price tag.
 "Tap water, while under federal regulations from the EPA, can still contain trace amounts of harmful contaminants, including lead, chlorine, mercury, and herbicides.
 And it is our personal responsibility to limit our own exposure to these trace elements, as the long-term health effects of chronic exposure are questionable."

 Is that dinner salad bar calling your name?
-Hang up the phone.
-Any dish that’s been sitting out for too long is a recipe for food poisoning.
+Just walk away.
+Any dish that's been sitting out for too long is a recipe for food poisoning.
 Although recent regulations have improved buffet food quality, foods served in buffets are at risk for contamination from other customers and restaurant employees.
 Zona-Mendolla says to look for buffets that have food warmers and to remember that hot food should be hot, and cold food should be cold.
 Be sure to also avoid dishes that use serving spoons from other dishes to keep cross-contaminating bacteria at bay.

 Some pizza places will give customers with kids raw pizza dough to play with and use to prepare their own mini pies.
-Zona-Mendolla warns against this practice, noting that raw flour products were connected to an outbreak of E.coli just last year.
-Since raw flour products haven’t been treated to kill harmful germs, playing with or handling raw dough can increase your risk of foodborne illness.
+Zona-Mendolla warns against this practice, noting that raw flour products were connected to an outbreak of E.coli a few years ago.
+Because raw flour products haven't been treated to kill harmful germs, playing with or handling raw dough can increase your risk of foodborne illness.

-Moreover, the eggs in the raw dough may contain Salmonella, which can make you sick if they’re lightly cooked.
-So be sure that any foods that involve using dough, eggs, and batter are handled with care and fully cooked.
+Moreover, the eggs in the raw dough may contain Salmonella, which can make you sick if they're lightly cooked.
+Be sure that any foods that involve using dough, eggs, and batter are handled with care and fully cooked.

 The bread in your basket could likely be the scraps from your neighbors' table.
 Bar snacks call for even more unwanted sharing.
 Many hands have passed over your popcorn or peanuts, which may have been sitting out for days by the time you eat it.

-In Anthony Bourdain’s Kitchen Confidential, he writes that it’s likely that your Monday fish special can include fillets that are three days old.
-Bourdain, who spent most of his culinary career in New York City kitchens, says that since most seafood markets aren’t open on weekends, Monday’s fish is old and well, fishy.
+In Anthony Bourdain's Kitchen Confidential, he wrote that it's likely that your Monday fish special can include fillets that are three days old.
+Bourdain, who spent most of his culinary career in New York City kitchens, said in the book that because most seafood markets aren't open on weekends, Monday's fish is old and, well, fishy.